ymadoff/ryba/hadoop/yarn_rm/start.coffee.md

 ## Wait

-Wait for Kerberos, Zookeeper, HFDS, YARN and the MapReduce History Server.
+Wait for Kerberos, Zookeeper, HDFS, YARN and the MapReduce History Server.
 The History Server must be started because the ResourceManager will try to load the history of MR jobs from there.